erkaiyublog/erkaiyublog.github.io/paper_notes/2025-04-21-EXE-Automatically-Generating-Inputs-of-Death.md

 **What is the proposed solution?**

 * See Introduction, Section 3.
-* Runs code on symbolic input, forks execution when branching.
+* A Symbolic execution tool named EXE.
+It runs code on symbolic input, forks execution when branching.
-* Designed constraint solver STP.
+* A constraint solver STP used by EXE.
 STP accurately models memory for C program, but it ***doesn't handle*** floating point).
-* Use STP to generate a test case for a terminated path (or bug).
+* Uses STP to generate a test case whenever a path terminates (normally or due to a bug, the so called "death").

 **What is the work's evaluation of the proposed solution?**